jupitervn/core-mvp/README.md

 # core-mvp
 Android library that allows developer to easy apply MVP without caring about lifecycle.

-This library take the ideas from [Nucleus](https://github.com/konmik/nucleus)
+This library is developed based on the idea from [Nucleus](https://github.com/konmik/nucleus)